Miskler/jsonschema-diff/docs/source/basic/config_maker.rst

 Config Maker
 ============

-``ConfigMaker`` assembles a :class:`jsonschema_diff.core.config.Config` with sensible defaults.
+:class:`~jsonschema_diff.config_maker.ConfigMaker` assembles a :class:`~jsonschema_diff.core.config.Config` with sensible
+defaults.
 Each switch enables a family of comparison rules.

-Вы можете использовать напрямую Config если нужны более детальные настройки.
-ConfigMaker лишь упрощает процесс включая в себя стандартные шаблоны.

-Для детальной информации о допустимых параметрах смотрите :py:meth:`~jsonschema_diff.config_maker.ConfigMaker.make`
+You can use :class:`~jsonschema_diff.core.config.Config` directly if you need more detailed settings.
+ConfigMaker only simplifies the process by including standard templates.

+For detailed information about the allowed parameters, see :py:meth:`~jsonschema_diff.config_maker.ConfigMaker.make`

 .. code-block:: python